 My theory is this super secret extraction method involves some variant of solid phase microextraction, gas chromatographic and olfactory analysis.
 In English, an object is placed in a hollow air-tight chamber.
 The sample is gently heated to release the volatile organic compounds which are then absorbed into some medium for processing.
 This medium could be lab-grade charcoal, cold surface capture, solvent traps, or other adsorbent materials.
 It doesn’t matter, in the end, the VOCs are in the material which will allow them to be transferred and desorbed into a gas chromatograph which will, in turn, give you a handy reading of the VOCs in the sample, some of which will be detectable by the human nose.

-Why didn’t someone else do this before, well partly because it is an olfactive mess.
-There isn’t any statistical data that is collected from this kind of sampling, and it isn’t useful as a perfume element for production because it is not repeatable.
-So is their process innovative, yes, but in the way that science takes microscopic baby steps towards innovation using thousands of researchers all over the globe.
-Kalain did not reinvent the wheel and any credit for actually creating a process probably falls to Savary, Grisel, and team.
+Why didn’t someone else do this before?
+My guess is that the outcome is an olfactive mess.
+There isn’t any statistical data that is collected from this kind of sampling, and it isn’t used as a perfume element for production because it is not repeatable.
+So is their process innovative?
+Yes, probably but in the way, that science takes microscopic baby steps towards innovation using thousands of researchers all over the globe.
+Kalain did not reinvent the wheel, and any credit for actually creating a process probably falls to Savary, Grisel, and team.